vedanthrbhat/Car-Type-Popularity/README.md

 # **Car Features Popularity Analysis – Interactive Dashboard in Power BI**
 ---

-This project involves creating a interactive dashboard using power bi to find the popularity based on the cars features.
+This project involves creating an interactive dashboard using power bi to find the popularity based on the cars features.

 ---